Updated: Oct 21, 2020

 Many SMEs or startups in Africa need to better handle their inventory considering the high uncertainties of the Supply Chain in some markets.
 Inventory control can be very beneficial to buffer for both demand and supply variation, but can also be costly if left to be managed on its own.

-However, there are a number of points which are important to note and keep in mind when developing and implementing an Inventory Management System.
+However, there are a number of points that are important to note and keep in mind when developing and implementing an Inventory Management System.

 1. Catalogue and SKU

-The first thing you should consider having is a catalogue.
+The first thing you should consider having is a catalog.
 It is essential to have one.
-But what is a catalogue?
+But what is a catalog?

-When we talk about developing some SKU references, it is to create a referencing system for the items in your catalogue and be able to identify them all along the chain of supply.
-Each SKU reference should be unique, identify an item as per the criteria you have included in your catalogue.
-If not using an integrated software, you would need to document how the referencing system works and centralize it in one place / with one person.
+When we talk about developing some SKU references, it is to create a referencing system for the items in your catalog and be able to identify them all along the chain of supply.
+Each SKU reference should be unique, identify an item as per the criteria you have included in your catalog.
+If not using integrated software, you would need to document how the referencing system works and centralize it in one place / with one person.